Written by Jennifer Canvasser, founder and director of the NEC Society

 May 17 is World NEC Awareness Day.
 The world’s leading NEC charities are coming together to raise awareness and drive research.
 There are 9 things we want the world to know about this devastating, multifactorial disease:

 - NEC is the most common cause of death in hospitalized premature infants after two weeks of age.
 Babies born prematurely or with a complication, like congenital heart disease, are most at risk of NEC.
-In the US, thousands of babies develop NEC each year and hundreds of babies die from this complex intestinal condition.
+In the US, approximately 9,000 babies develop NEC and 3,600 babies die every year from this complex intestinal condition.

 - NEC causes a severe inflammatory process that can lead to intestinal tissue damage and death.
 Once NEC is diagnosed, many babies only live for a few hours or days.
 Surgery for NEC is not curative and the babies who survive often have lifelong neurological and nutritional complications.

 - Mothers milk is one of the best ways to help prevent NEC in medically fragile babies.
 When mothers own milk is unavailable, pasteurized donor milk is the next safest option for babies at risk of NEC.

 - Formula increases the risk of NEC in medically fragile babies.
 For babies at risk of NEC, mothers own milk and pasteurized donor milk are protective against NEC, while formula feeding increases the risk.

 - While we cannot eliminate the risks of NEC (yet), prevention measures are effective.
 While there are not ways to stop or cure NEC, research has shown promising ways to reduce the risks, including mother’s milk (or donor milk), standardized feeding protocols, probiotics, limiting antibiotics, and having NICUs participate in quality improvement projects.